 There is no easy solution.
 I'm not saying what you have is trivial.
 All I can do is offer some simple tricks to help you make a positive change.
-Feeling stuck?
+Are you feeling stuck?
 See whether the following ideas help.

 1. Acknowledge the Chimp in your brain